agronetlabs/ERC-8040-ESG-TOKENIZATION-PROTOCOL/README.md

 ---

 📄 Usage & Licensing
-© 2023–2025 AgroCrypto Labs LLC — All Rights Reserved.
+© 2023–2025 AgroNet Labs LLC — All Rights Reserved.
 EIP-8040 (ATF-AI: AgroCrypto Trust Framework) is an open technical standard registered within the Ethereum ecosystem for public reference.
 While the EIP document is public, the institutional implementation, certification layer, audit infrastructure, and brand identity "ATF-AI Verified" are proprietary intellectual property of AgroCrypto Labs LLC.
 ✅ Free Usage